Freaky/checkrestart/README.md

 	18115     1 memcached    Binary  /usr/local/bin/memcached

 This output indicates **weechat** is using an out of date library, a **tmux** client/server pair is using an out-of-date executable, having replaced its arguments list obscuring its location, and **memcached**, running in jail 1, is also out of date having left its arguments list as the full path to its original executable.

+Check only processes named weechat and tmux:

+	 # checkrestart weechat tmux

+Check only processes with PID 142 and 157:

+	 # checkrestart 142 157

+Check only processes in PGID 117:

+	 # checkrestart -- -117

 # SEE ALSO